committedtester/ReactTestingLibrary-StrykerJS/readme.md

 ## STEPS
 1) Create a basic React Application - DONE
-2) Apply React Testing Library with Jest
+2) Apply React Testing Library with Jest - DONE
-3) Use Stryker to identify testing gaps
+3) Use Stryker to identify testing gaps - DONE

 ## HOW TO
 * React application created with 'npx create-react-app react-test-example'